dokester/BayesicFitting/docs/EclipsingStars.md

 </table>
 <p>

-The eclipsing of stars can be seen in figure 2, the black line.
+The light curve of a simple eclipsing star can be seen in figure 2, the black line.

 ## 5. Spot Illumination.